-Italian salsa verde is loaded with parsley, smooth olive oil and tons of bold flavor.
+Italian salsa verde is loaded with parsley, smooth olive oil, and tons of bold flavor.
 It’s easy to make and is a delicious sauce for fish.
 This post is sponsored by Pompeian.

-When I hear the words salsa verde I think of the Mexican green sauce made of tomatillos.
+When I hear the words salsa verde, I think of the Mexican green sauce made of tomatillos.
 One of my favorites is the Italian salsa verde.
 It’s not at all like the Mexican version.

 There sure is a lot of parsley in there.
 For the small jar of salsa verde in the picture, we used an entire bouquet of flat leaf parsley.

-To tie everything together, it’s important to add one more ingredient: Olive oil.
+To tie everything together, it’s important to add one more ingredient: olive oil.
 But not just any olive oil will do.
 You want a fairly mild olive oil here, nothing too robust or bitter.
 Why is that?
 Because of all those strong ingredients I already mentioned.
 We don’t want a main component of your green sauce to overpower all of that.
 We want it to enhance those flavors, not battle with them.

-Italian Salsa Verde
+Uses For Italian Salsa Verde

 - 1 and 1/2 tsp. anchovy paste

-- 1 and 1/2 tsp. dijon mustard
+- 1 and 1/2 tsp.
+Dijon mustard

 - 3/4 tsp. salt